ris8z/2brain/2_notes/todo/2024-09-29_thingstodo.md

 # thingstodo

+## blockchain voting system
+- one server just for auth (falsk + sqLite) (email system)
+- another one that just hold private and public key (it use the one for auth services)

 ## ## side project:
 - roomie  (questo lo voglio startare se riesci plis nelle vacanze di natale) :)
     - [ ] query preview (esmpio unione sovietica serach archive) ui
     - [ ] start the backend with flask

 ## workflow

+- remap capslock with ctrl
+- fix window command for nvim e tumx

 - [ ] change from bash to *zhs* to get better autocomplete [youtube tutorial](https://youtu.be/ud7YxC33Z3w?feature=shared)
 - [ ] spelling check plugin nvim (only in md)